Life & Beauty Weekly: Life & Love

 4. Clear the coffee table.

-Because of its prominent spot in the room, the coffee table can amass clutter and make an otherwise tidy room feel disorganized.
+Because of its prominent spot in the room, the coffee table can amass clutter and make an otherwise comfortable and tidy room feel disorganized.
 Here are some ideas on how to deal with the messy inhabitants:

 - Move magazines.
 Magazines and catalogs can easily pile up.
 Place them in a basket in a corner, instead.
 It serves as a natural “limiting container,” says Marrero.
 “When the basket is full, it’s a visual reminder to clean it out.”